aitoehigie/dynamic-forms/README.md

 # Dynamic web forms

-Create dynamic web forms from the contents of a JSON object.
+Create dynamic web forms from the contents of a JSON array of objects.

 ## Description

-Create dynamic web forms from the contents of a JSON object.
+Create dynamic web forms from the contents of a JSON array of objects.

 ## Getting Started